replit-archive/jsrepl/README.md

   be called with whatever arguments the event supplies.

 ###JSREPL::off
 Detaches a listener or all listeners to one or more events.
 Arguments:

   * __string | array__ *event_type*: Event(s) to detach listener(s) from.
   * __function__ *listener*: The listener function to detach.
 If not supplied then
   all listeners will be detached.

 ###JSREPL::once
-Attaches a listener that would be called only once to one or more events.
+Attaches a listener to one or more events that will only be called once.
 Arguments:

   * __string | array__ *event_type*: Event(s) to listen to.
   * __function__ *callback*: The function to call when the event is fired.

+##Events

 ###input
 Fired when the current language interpreter asks for input.